phreaktastic/nemesischat/README.md

 This object will be hydrated with data reflecting the current in-combat encounter.
 This can be trash mods or bosses.
 So far, it includes `interrupts` and `avoidableDamage`, but this may change as new angles are considered.

+The purpose of this object is to store data relating strictly to the current in-combat encounter.

 ---

 ## Step 3: Message is populated